 Notes and Expert Tips

-• If using butter, note that you will end up with less butter than you started with.
-This is because you will remove the milk solids and evaporate the excess water.
+• When making your own batch of Instant Pot Cannabutter, know that you will end up with less butter than you started with.
+This is normal because you will remove the milk solids and evaporate the excess water during the process.

-• Using clarified butter or ghee eliminates the need to clarify your butter and strain milk solids.
+• While the most common method is to use unsalted butter, using clarified butter or ghee eliminates the need to clarify your butter and strain milk solids.

-• If doing an oil infusion, you can optionally add in lecithin.
-Do not add this if infusing butter.
+• If you are doing an oil infusion, you can optionally add in lecithin.
+Do NOT add this if infusing butter.

-• You can make a more potent cannabutter or oil by adding decarbed kief or cannabis concentrates like distillate or FECO.
+• One of the best ways to make a more potent cannabutter or oil by adding decarbed kief or cannabis concentrates like distillate or FECO.

 • Just want to decarb but NOT infuse?
-Check out this simple guide for decarbing in an Instant Pot
+Check out this simple guide for how to decarboxylate cannabis in an Instant Pot.

-• Helpful Tip – If you use butter molds, we recommend using a spoon to get the pure, infused butter into the first full stick of the mold.
+• If you use butter molds, I recommend using a spoon to get the pure, infused melted butter into the first full stick of the mold.
 You will only need to remove the milk solids from one stick.

 • Looking for more recipes?
 Check out this cannabutter board, these 25 cannabutter recipes, or these tasty no-bake cannabutter recipes.